- Acoustics - Wikipedia

 - Acoustics - GeeksforGeeks

-Acoustics is the branch of physics that deals with the study of sound It explores how sound waves are generated, travel, and interact with different environments
+Acoustics is the science that deals with the study of sound It explores how sound waves are generated, transmitted, and received in different mediums Acoustics is applied in various fields, such as music, architecture, and engineering

 |